Shaki, Oyo State: Commerce

-A 1,600-foot (490-metre) inselberg rises above the surrounding savanna.
+A 490 m inselberg rises above the surrounding savanna.

 The town is prominent in the production of aluminum pots (Ikoko irin) for cooking.
 Users of pots and sellers from far and near visit the town to purchase the product.
 Shaki Sango Market has also brought the town into limelight as buyers and sellers attend the market every Thursdays.

 Public institutions

 Shaki is the location of a Baptist Hospital and a Muslim hospital.
 The Muslim Hospital was commissioned by M.K.O Abiola in 1987.

 It is home to the following educational institutions: